2ndKing/Advanced-Data-Representation/README.md

 Project layout example

--AdvancedDataRepresentation
+- A dvancedDataRepresentation
-  -convert.c
+  - convert.c
-  -main.c
+  - main.c
-  -a2_test.txt // test file
+  - a2_test.txt // test file
-  -CMakeLists.txt
+  - CMakeLists.txt
-  -(build files will appear in here after compiling)
+  - (build files will appear in here after compiling)

-##Notes
+## Notes

 - Numbers in the test file can be written in decimal or in hexadecimal with `0x` in front.
 - The program uses only standard C headers.